7 strategies to improve employee burnout

 - Deliver your information through the right channels.
 During onboarding, collect feedback on the preferred communications method (and permission) to inform you which resonates most with your people.

-These seven strategies to improve employee health and well-being can help create a benefits ecosystem that provides your people with equal access to opportunities that resonate with them as individuals.
+These seven strategies to improve employee burnout can help create a benefits ecosystem that provides your people with equal access to opportunities that resonate with them as individuals.
 When everyone feels included and welcome to contribute and participate, and when your people feel heard and respected, your population is more likely to engage, evolve, and thrive.